Framing the challenge

 The “How might we …” question alludes that there are solutions.
 The problem isn’t hopeless.

 The stage is set.
 You’re ready to identify a challenge to solve: Understand an issue within its greater context, focus on the human element and ask questions to find the best challenge statement.

 Identifying the challenge is the first of five steps in Design Thinking.
 At Bridge Innovate, we believe that human-centered design will spark innovation in all aspects of your life.
 It’s a game changer.

-To learn more, register for our March 18 workshops Design Thinking Crash Course or Design Thinking Challenge Lab.
+To learn Design Thinking, register for our June 8 workshops Experience Innovation: Aware or Design Thinking Crash Course.
 By experiencing the award-winning simulation co-created by our partners at ExperiencePoint and IDEO, you will learn the basics of human-centered design while building creative confidence.